aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/ag-initial_configuration.rst

     [ 4489.294334] warning: `/bin/ping' has both setuid-root and effective capabilities.
 Therefore not raising all capabilities.
     Valid config.

-All of these settings are saved in the /cvpi/cvp-config.yaml file

 |

-8. Finally, enter **a** to apply the changes and begin CVP installation.
+9. Finally, enter **a** to apply the changes and begin CVP installation.

 |

-9. You should now see the installation running and a lot of scrolling text.
+10. You should now see the installation running and a lot of scrolling text.
 This should take about 10 minutes to complete.
 You know it's close to complete when flannelbr0 shows up.

 |

-10. When you see the configuration menu on the screen again, we know that CVP has been configured successfully.
+11. When you see the configuration menu on the screen again, we know that CVP has been configured successfully.
 Go back to the main ATD screen and click on the **CVP** link.

 .. thumbnail:: images/aa-initial_configuration/initial-config-3.png
     :width: 50%

 |

-11. On the login screen, use **cvpadmin** as the username and the password you set in step 5 above
+12. On the login screen, use **cvpadmin** as the username and **cvpadmin** as the password

 |

-12. You will need to change this password at first login, and you will also be asked for an email address.
+13. You will need to change this password at first login, and you will also be asked for an email address.
 You can put anything you want in this field.
 Give your cluster a name and Logo on step 3, then click **Finish**.

 .. thumbnail:: images/aa-initial_configuration/initial-config-4.png
     :width: 80%
 |

-13. Log into CVP one more time and you'll be greeted by the Devices screen.
+14. Log into CVP one more time and you'll be greeted by the Devices screen.
 You have now installed and configured CVP Successfully!

 |

-14. Now lets set up network-admin and network-operator accounts.
+15. Now lets set up network-admin and network-operator accounts.
 Click on the gear in the upper right.
 Select **Users** under **Access Control**.
 Fill out the Add User screen and under **Roles** Select **network-admin**.
 Click **Add**.
 Follow this step again, but select **network operator** to set up the network-operator account.

 .. thumbnail:: images/aa-initial_configuration/initial-config-5.png